Landscaping13 Landscaping Projects To Increase Your Curb Appeal

 4. Highlight The Entrance

 The entrance of your home should be inviting, not to mention easy to find.
 Make it a focal point of your yard and lead people’s eyes right to it.
+Use pathways, door framing potted plants, outdoor furniture, decor, and other design features to highlight the front door.

 The entrance of your home should be inviting, not to mention easy to find.